-What is Primary Obstructive Mega Ureter (POMU)?
+What is Primary Obstructive Megaureter (POMU)?

 Primary Obstructive Mega Ureter (POMU) is a condition present at birth where one or both ureters are abnormally enlarged due to an obstruction.
 The term "primary" indicates that the condition is congenital, not caused by external factors or other medical conditions.